How does factoring support the growth of international SMEs?

 T.H.
 Thibaut ROBET, thank you for introducing us to FIBUS in this episode of Le Grand Entretien.

 T.H.
 Welcome!
 It is a pleasure to have you here.
-Explain FIBUS to us.
-How long have you been oeprating and what exactly is FIBUS?
+Explain to us what FIBUS is.
+How long has it been around, and what exactly is FIBUS?

 T.R.
 FIBUS is a factoring brokerage firm.
-Our job is to assist companies and international ETIs in structuring and utilising factoring effectively.
+Our job is to assist companies and international mid-sized companies in structuring and utilising factoring effectively.
 It was established in 2006.

 T.H.
 Under a different name, right?